Renovation

 With water damage, you need to move fast to protect both the building and the furnishings.
 Once you've removed the water, you may need to move furniture out of harm's way and prevent the water spreading and doing even more damage.

 "Sometimes it’s as simple as keeping the door closed and putting a towel under the door or picking up furniture and moving it to another location.
-Other times it is getting professionals involved to move things out," Gross says.
+Other times it is getting professionals involved to move things out," Gross said.

 4. Figure out the extent of the water damage

 Part of the next step is establishing the extent of the damage.
-In some cases there is very little standing water because it's been absorbed by the dry wall, says Perry Hiiman, owner of the company New York Total Damage Restoration.
+In some cases there is very little standing water because it's been absorbed by the dry wall, said Perry Hiiman, owner of the company New York Total Damage Restoration.

 Don't be surprised if you hear the term "strategic demolition."
-Gross says to dry out cavities or pockets where moisture can hide you may need to make some holes in the wall.
+Gross said to dry out cavities or pockets where moisture can hide you may need to make some holes in the wall.
 Double-layer dry wall, something used in modern buildings, can be challenging to dry and it can be complicated when a wall separates two apartments or an apartment and a public space, and remediation creates security and privacy issues.

 Other options include dehumidifiers and maximizing air movement.
 Anything that cannot be dried needs to be removed.